All Episodes

 And they're ordering airplanes 30 years out in the future.

-You got to look at what people are doing and not what a bunch of empty suit people are saying.
+You've got to look at what people are doing and not what a bunch of empty suit people are saying.

 The real world will tell you what's happening in the world of oil.

-And if you're having people invest gazillions of dollars in equipment that runs on oil and its derivatives 30, 40 years down the road, you have to conclude that the P and especially the Middle East.
+And if you're having people invest gazillions of dollars in equipment that runs on oil and its derivatives 30, 40 years down the road, you have to conclude that the people, especially the Middle East, you have to conclude they know they got enough.

-You can wish it away, but you're dreaming.
+You can wish it away.

 Ideal in reality.

-The politest and the most engaging of all hosts, hosting big time radio programs in the major media.
+The politest and the most engaging of all hosts hosting big-time radio programs in the major media.

 Doing what I was born to do.

-Now let me review our last call.
+Now, let me review our last call.

 Nice guy from Kentucky.

-What was his first name, uh, Mr. Snerdley?
+What was his first name, Mr. Snerdley?

 Forget his first name.